Estimated reading time: 7 minutes

 Let me explain this point of view in an unorthodox manner.

 But to me, that makes a whole nation of people drawing complex things.
-The great artists are those that excel at calligraphy, shūji.
+Those that excel at calligraphy, Shūji, are considered great artists.

 The point is, anyone who sets out to draw what they see, can develop excellent drawing skills.